General Practice Privacy Notice

 Research and Planning

 The practice takes part in research that uses anonymised or pseudonymised data.
-It also takes part in planning at a local, regional and national level.
-Data which is anonymised or pseudonymised data means that it cannot be traced back to an identifiable individual and is therefore no longer personal data under the 2018 Data Protection Act and thus preserves patient privacy and confidentiality..
+This means that patient data cannot be traced back to individuals and is therefore no longer personal data under the 2018 Data Protection Act.

 Anonymised or pseudonymised patient data held by the practice may also be used to evaluate present services that provide direct care or to plan future ones within the practice or across the local area.

-Identifiable patient data may be used in planning and managing the response of the NHS to the Covid 19 virus due to the overriding priority of serving the national public health interest.
+Identifiable patient data can be used in planning and managing the response of the NHS, nationally, to the Covid 19 virus.
 This will continue until the COPI notice above is withdrawn.

-Sometimes, the practice is contacted to ask whether its patients would consider taking part in research on a particular condition, but where the data used would identify those individuals.
-In all such cases, identifiable patient data can only be used where patients have given their consent.
+Sometimes, the practice is contacted to ask whether its patients would consider taking part in research on a particular condition.
+In all such cases, where the data used would identify individual patients, data can only be used where patients have given their consent and you will be contacted accordingly.
+Such research projects take place in secure research environments where data protection and data security keep patient data safe, but you have the right to choose not to have your personally identifiable data used in this way (see below).

 There are some situations where your data will be shared in addition to providing you with direct care.
 These include: